CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Results

 \subsection{Effectiveness compared to TREC CAsT participants}

-We finally compare our approach with TREC CAsT participants for the 2020 and 2021 evaluation campaigns.
-For both years, we can see that we obtain effectiveness metrics that are very close or higher than the ones reached by the best participants.
-Indeed, CoSPLADE surpasses the best TREC participant for the 2020 evaluation campaign regarding Recall@1000 and nDCG@1000.
+We finally compare our approach with TREC CAsT participants for the 2020 and 2021 evaluation campaigns (table \ref{table:previous-years-comparison}).
+For both years, we reached very close or better performances than the best participants.
+Indeed, CoSPLADE outperforms the best TREC participant for the 2020 evaluation campaign regarding Recall@1000 and nDCG@1000.
 For 2021, our model obtains better results than the best one for the MRR and nDCG@3 metrics.
-For both years, the best participant is the h2oloo team \cite{LinTREC2020Notebook2021,dalton_cast_2021} where they use query reformulation techniques, either using AllenAI or T5.
+For both years, the best participant is the h2oloo team \cite{LinTREC2020Notebook2021,dalton_cast_2021} where they use query reformulation techniques, using T5.
 Our results suggest that our approach focusing on a sparse first-stage ranking model allows combining the benefit of query expansion and document ranking in a single model that eventually helps the final reranking step.
 In other words, simply rewriting the query without performing a joint learning document ranking can hinder the overall performance of the search task.